-Cows enjoy a lovely shaded paddock on a very hot day.
-It saves their energy trying to stay cool, as temperatures can be up to 10 degrees less.
+Our cows enjoying a lovely shaded paddock on a very hot day.
+It saves their energy by staying cool – temperatures can up to 10 degrees less.

-Autumn calving has commenced – great for the kids – and will go through until the end of April.
+Autumn calving has commenced – good for the kids – and will go through until the end of April.

 Building expansion complete